Andrew Mamedoff: Death

 On 8 October 1941, Mamedoff was flying with 133 Squadron on a standard transit flight from Fowlmere Airfield to RAF Eglinton in Northern Ireland in his Hurricane Z3781.
 The wreckage of his plane was found near Maughold on the Isle of Man and it is thought that he crashed due to poor weather conditions.
 His body was later recovered for burial at Brookwood Military Cemetery in Surrey.
 He has been described as possibly the first Jewish American to have been killed in World War II.

-2013 Honored by British Members of Parliament
+2013 honoring by British Members of Parliament

 In 2013, three Members of the British Parliament visited Bryant University to honor Mamedoff's memory.
-They presented the University President, Ronald K. Matchtley, with a plaque which says, in part, that Mamedoff's "participation in the Battle of Britain in 1940 helped to prevent the spread of Fascism throughout the World."
+They presented the University President, Ronald K. Matchtley, with a plaque which says, in part, that Mamedoff's "participation in the Battle of Britain in 1940 helped to prevent the spread of Fascism throughout the World".
 In his remarks on accepting the plaque, President Matchtley said that Mamedoff: